Bombardier Innovia APM 100 C801: Defects in the C801 rolling stock

-Replacement
+As they are very old, visual defects have been spotted such as peeling paint and windscreen film, and car end windscreen bottom not being attached to the rest of the car.
+However, no safety-related incidents have occurred.
+It is also observed that the air-conditioning has degraded or not even functioning at all.

+Retirement

 On 7 March 2018, the Land Transport Authority awarded the contract for renewing the Bukit Panjang LRT system to Original Equipment Manufacturer (OEM) Bombardier (Singapore) at a cost of $344 million.
-Under the contract, all of the 19 C801 trains would be withdrawn from service, and replaced by Bombardier Innovia APM 300R C801B automated people mover cars.
+Under the contract, all of the 19 C801 trains would be withdrawn from service, and replaced by Bombardier Innovia APM 300R C801B cars.
+On 26 November 2023, the first C801 train, Car 101, was lifted down from the tracks and sent for scrap.
+Trains are scrapped locally at Soon Kim Recycling Pte Ltd.

+The last day of revenue service for the C801 trains was on 12 September 2025, with cars 102 and 111 making their final runs.
+The C801 was officially retired on 17 October 2025 with the last remaining car lifted down from the tracks.

 Livery

 Train formation

-The configuration of a C801 in revenue service is just the one car.
-With both the motors and the third rail current collectors, the train cars can be coupled up to 2 cars during service.
+The C801 trains predominantly operated as one-car configurations, but due to an increase in demand on the line, since 2019, trains predominantly operated as two-car configurations in revenue service.
+With each car equipped with both the motors and the third rail current collectors, these trains could run as only one car, but could also be coupled to run as two cars during revenue service.

 The car numbers of the trains range from 101 to 119.
-Individual cars are assigned a three-digit serial number by the rail operator SMRT Trains.
+Individual cars are assigned a three-digit serial number by the line's operator, SMRT Trains.
 A trainset consists of one motor car, e.g. set 101 is car 101.
 The first digit is always a 1, while the last two digits identify the car number.